adam-cowley/twitch-project/docs/04-authentication.md

 #### Adding a Route Guard

 To use the strategy above, we'll need to create a class that extends `AuthGuard` - a class provided by `@nestjs/passport`.

-Before a request hits the route handler function, Nest will pass the request through a pipeline of [Guard](https://docs.nestjs.com/guards) which have the responsibility of validating the request and throwing an error if anything goes wrong.
+ Before a request hits the route handler function, Nest will pass the request through a pipeline of [Guards](https://docs.nestjs.com/guards) which have the responsibility of validating the request and throwing an error if anything goes wrong.

  In this case, the AuthGuard will extract he user's credentials from the request and then pass it to an instance of the `LocalStrategy` class.
-If the credentials are correct, it will add a `user` item to the `Request` object with whatever is returned from the `validate` method, otherwise it will throw the UnauthorizedException which will dealt with further down the stack.
+If the credentials are correct, it will add a `user` item to the `Request` object with whatever is returned from the `validate` method, otherwise it will throw the `UnauthorizedException` which will be dealt with further down the stack.

 ```sh
 touch src/auth/local-auth.guard.ts